Last Updated: May 2026

 Roth Conversion Calculator

-Should you convert your Traditional IRA to a Roth?
-Estimate the tax cost and lifetime benefit using 2026 federal brackets.
+Should you convert your Traditional IRA to a Roth IRA in 2026?

 Your Inputs